Food color markers...slap a zing on those cookies!

 A purse made into a heart monitor.
 Lines are made with food color markers.

-I just ordered the fantastix (not an affiliate link) blank pens just now.
+I just ordered the fantastix (not an affiliate link) blank pens.
 There is a difference between the brush tip and the bullet tip on their website.
 I ordered the brush tip.
 I figured the bullet tip would be too wide for my decorating.

-I'm excited to try to make one white and some metallic colors!
+I'm excited to try to make some metallic colors!

 Quick update: